Recipe for German Chocolate Cake Using Freshly Milled Flour

 This post may contain affiliate links.
 Please read our disclosure policy.

 The most delicious recipe for German chocolate cake using freshly milled flour combines rich cocoa powder and fresh flour with coconut oil, real butter, coconut milk, chopped pecans, and coconut flakes.
-A yummy dessert for special occasions.
+This is a yummy dessert for special occasions.
+Other delicious desserts to make with freshly milled flour are double chocolate pecan brownies, easy fruit cake, delicious banana bread, and fudgy chocolate cupcakes.

 One of my family’s favorite desserts is this moist and delicious German chocolate cake.
 I don’t make it very often because it takes a little bit more effort than other desserts.
 But everyone gets super excited when they know it’s on the menu, and it doesn’t last long.